Support programmes

 All about support programmes

 Research projects are initiated by the researchers.
 There are two types of projects: junior and senior research projects.
 The objective of FWO's research projects is to advance fundamental scientific research.
-They are initiated on the initiative of researchers in all scientific disciplines.
+They are initiated by researchers in all scientific disciplines.

 The funding programme for projects fundamental research aims to support research addressing fundamental research questions.
 It focuses on curiosity-driven research, the sole/predominant/main aim of which is knowledge generation - i.e. the development of new knowledge without any concrete practical application or use in view.
 Questions on the valorisation of the research results are by no means mandatory or even relevant.
 Research funded by this programme is all about crossing the boundaries of existing knowledge, possibly but not necessarily with real scientific breakthroughs.
 These breakthroughs may consist of results with big potential impact, be it scientifically, economically, societally, culturally and/or in other ways, and which may transform or radically change existing knowledge, paradigms, technologies and/or structures.